 We prefer using crisp, not overly sweet apples for this cake.
 Calvados is a French apple brandy from Normandie, but if you can’t find that, we’ve found that Armagnac and Cognac pairs well with the raisins, and rum will pair very nicely with the vanilla and brown sugar.

-Best of all, this cake takes less than 15 minutes to whip together!
-(10 if you’re quick!)
+Best of all, this cake takes only about 15 minutes to whip together 🙂

 - 1 kg whole firm, crisp apples (4-5 depending on size)